uptane/uptane-standard/uptane-standard.md

 For an ECU to be capable of receiving Uptane-secured updates, it MUST have the following data provisioned at the time it is manufactured or installed in the vehicle:

 1. A sufficiently recent copy of required Uptane metadata at the time of manufacture or install.
 See the Uptane Deployment Considerations ({{DEPLOY}}) for more information.
-    * Partial verification ECUs MUST have the Root and Targets metadata from the Director repository.
+    * Partial verification ECUs MUST have the Targets metadata from the Director repository.
     * Full verification ECUs MUST have a complete set of metadata (Root, Targets, Snapshot, and Timestamp) from both repositories, as well as the repository mapping metadata ({{repo_mapping_meta}}).
 2. The current time, or a secure attestation of a sufficiently recent time.
 3. An **ECU key**.
 This is a private key, unique to the ECU, used to sign ECU version manifests and decrypt images.
 An ECU key MAY be either a symmetric key or an asymmetric key.
 If it is an asymmetric key, there MAY be separate keys for encryption and signing.
 For the purposes of this standard, the set of private keys that an ECU uses is referred to as the ECU key (singular), even if it is actually multiple keys used for different purposes.